softwaremill/diffx/docs-sources/README.md

 compare(a1, a2)
 ```

+As you can see instead of summoning bare instance of `Diff` for given `A` we summoned `Derived[Diff[A]]`.
+This is required in order to workaround self reference error.

 You may need to add `-Wmacros:after` Scala compiler option to make sure to check for unused implicits
 after macro expansion.